 In 2016, the FAA started accepting digitally signed documents rather than only ink signed ones.
-This means that our registrations usually only take 2 or 3 working days to complete, from the date that we receive your application and payment.
-Unlike other Trust companies, we don't charge any extra for this 'expedited/fast track' registration service.
+This means that our registrations (once we have received all the necessary documentation from you) usually only take around a week to complete.
+Unlike other Trust companies, we don't charge any extra for submitting your registration via the FAA 'priority' registration service.

 What if I want to sell my aircraft - do you charge a fee?

 No, we do not charge any fee.
 In fact, after the first full year in Trust with us, we actually issue you with a pro rata refund for the 'unused' months of your annual Trust Agreement fee!
 The process for selling your aircraft is quite simple.
 You just need to return the FAA Certificate of Registration to us with a signed letter, confirming the details of the planned sale and asking us to dissolve the Trust.
 We'll then dissolve the Trust and issue a Bill of Sale turning ownership back to you, which 'frees up' the aircraft registration so that you can pass it onward to the new owner.
 We don't charge any fee for doing this, but we ask for two weeks' notice of your requirements.

 What if I want to put my aircraft on another Register later - do you charge a fee?